 There are two extremes to avoid when it comes to the works of Satan in a Christian’s life.
 The first is the tendency to fantasize and see him in every shadow of life.
 This is the thinking of people whose minds are preoccupied with sensationalism that is more akin to a fictional Hollywood production.
 The other is the thinking that belittles the work of Satan among believers.
-Such a mindset betrays a naivety that is a denial of the truth of Scripture that we do not wrestle against flesh and blood but with principalities and powers.
-It is therefore imperative that we are aware of the works of the evil one among us and be clear about his agenda in his works.
+Such a mindset betrays itself, is naive and denies the truth of Scripture that we do not wrestle against flesh and blood but with principalities and powers.
+It is, therefore, imperative that we are aware of the works of the Evil one among us and be clear about his agenda in his works.
+What is his agenda?

-2. To have Christians rely on their resources
+2. To make Christians rely on their resources

 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.
 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world.
 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 1 Peter 5:6-10